-Microdermabrasion is a minimally invasive exfoliating technique that aims to improve the texture and quality of the skin by removing the superficial and inactive outer cell layers, thus promoting cell regeneration.
+Microdermabrasion is a minimally invasive exfoliating technique that aims to improve the texture and clarity of the skin by physically removing the superficial, sluggish dead cell layers, thus promoting cell regeneration.

 Yes, there is crystal microdermabrasion where cell exfoliation occurs by implementing a gentle flow of ultra-fine crystals (usually made from inert materials like aluminium oxide) targeting the face.
-The system also includes a tiny vacuum that optimizes surface contact by pulling the skin closer to the crystals and simultaneously removing the used crystals from the skin (during the procedure).
+The system also includes a vacuum that optimizes surface contact by pulling the skin closer to the crystals and simultaneously removing the used crystals from the skin (during the procedure).

 Diamond microdermabrasion is where dead/dry skin cell exfoliation occurs via a wand tipped with a laser-cut diamond.

-Both techniques are equally effective and are usually recommended as a series of treatments to optimize the results.
+Both techniques may be equally effective and are usually recommended as a series of treatments to optimise the results.
 Crystal dermabrasion can be considered as "sandblasting," while the diamond can be thought of as "sandpapering."

 Although patients notice improvement as a standalone treatment, usually a course (so an induction phase followed by maintenance sessions) is recommended to optimize the outcome.
-In addition, microdermabrasion can be combined with other procedures, as in Dr. David Colbert's Triad Facial, one of Jennifer Lawrence's favorites, where it facilitates the penetration of infrared laser waves targeting the deeper layers of the skin.
+In addition, microdermabrasion can be combined with other procedures, as in the NYDG Triad Facial, where it promises to facilitate the penetration of infrared laser waves targeting the deeper layers of the skin.

 Depending on the individual needs and age of the patient, microdermabrasion can be performed on a routine basis with most patients benefiting from monthly sessions.
-An induction phase of three treatments in weekly intervals can optimise outcomes depending on your skin's tolerance and desired cosmetic effects.
+An induction phase of three treatments in weekly intervals may optimize outcomes depending on your skin's tolerance and desired cosmetic effects.

 When it comes to effective exfoliation, nothing really beats an in-spa or -clinic treatment but these face scrubs come pretty close.

-The sugar crystals, sea salt and sea kelp fibres in La Mer's scrub gently flick away any lingering dead skin cells, but it's the base of buttery oils that'll add the nourishment back into the complexion.
+The sugar crystals, sea salt, and sea kelp fibers in La Mer's scrub promise to gently flick away any lingering dead skin cells, but it's the base of buttery oils that'll add the nourishment back into the complexion.